zoejohnston/fabricsim/README.md

 # Yarn-level Cloth Simulator
-Working on porting the simulator to [Cinder](https://libcinder.org/)!
+Working on porting the simulator to OpenGL 3.3!

+Dependent on GLAD, GLFW, and GLM